Canon eos 6D vs Nikon D750 Comparison:

 It’s not just about having the most megapixels.

-While Nikon D750 has a score of 86 for Sports Photography, making it an EXCELLENT candidate for this style of photography, Canon 6D has a score of 79 for Sports Photography, making it a GOOD candidate.
+While the Nikon D750 has a score of 86 for Sports Photography, making it an EXCELLENT candidate for this style of photography, the Canon 6D has a score of 79 for Sports Photography, making it a GOOD candidate.

 You won’t need to explore elsewhere for other cameras because they will meet all your sports photography needs.